ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 Standard facts in [[homotopy theory]] assert that $hofib(f)$ is well-defined up to [[quasi-isomorphism]].
 See at _[Introduction to homotopy theory -- Homotopy fibers](https://ncatlab.org/nlab/show/Introduction+to+Stable+homotopy+theory+--+P#HomotopyFibers)_.

-The following is the ky fact about homotopy fibers in the homotopy theory of super $L_\infty$-algebras which we will use:
+The following is the key fact about homotopy fibers in the homotopy theory of super $L_\infty$-algebras which we will use:

 +-- {: .num_prop #HomotopyFibersOfLInfinityCocycles}